 FOR A CHARITABLE TAX RECEIPT PLEASE SEND YOUR DONATION TO www.canadianbreastfeedingfoundation.org.

-Please direct your donation to NEWMAN BREASTFEEDING CLINI
+Please direct your donation to NEWMAN BREASTFEEDING CLINIC

 Thank you for your support.